 Seven members of the Board shall constitute a quorum.
 If at any meeting of the Board there is no quorum, such members of the Board as are present may conduct the necessary business of the Club.
 In such cases, all actions to be valid must be confirmed either by approval of a majority of the Board, in writing or by e-mail or fax, or at the first subsequent meeting of the Board at which there is a quorum.

+Any person who is a member of the Board, the Executive Committee or any other committee who shall attend a meeting thereof by electronic means enabling that person to hear and to be heard by all other persons attending that meeting (whether in person or by electronic means) shall be deemed present in person and shall be counted for purposes of determining a quorum and shall be entitled to have and to exercise the same rights and privileges that such person would be entitled to have and to exercise thereat if present in person.

 Section 6: Secretary of the Board

-The Board shall elect a Secretary, who shall keep an accurate record of its proceedings.
-This Secretary may or may not be the Secretary of the Club and may or may not be a member of the Board.
+The Board shall elect a Secretary, who shall keep an accurate record of the Board’s proceedings.
+The Secretary of the Board may or may not be the Secretary of the Club and may or may not be a member of the Board.

 The Secretary of the Board shall serve for one year.
 Should a vacancy occur in the office of Secretary of the Board, this vacancy shall be filled by the President by appointment.
 Any person so appointed shall serve for the unexpired term of his or her predecessor.